-In addition to RS80 and RS92 radiosondes, 18 InterMet (IMet) radiosondes were launched at Lhasa (7) and Linzhi (11).
-All but one of the IMet radiosondes were launched together with an RS92 radiosonde, allowing for a comparative evaluation of MLS temperature biases relative to the two sets of radiosonde profiles.
-Figure 5 shows mean and RMS temperature biases relative to collocated IMet and RS92 radiosondes, with sample sizes ranging from 10 samples (10-12 hPa) to 17 samples (32-316 hPa).
-The two bias estimates are qualitatively identical; the only notable difference is that the magnitudes of mean and RMS biases relative to IMet are slightly larger than the magnitudes of mean and RMS biases relative to RS92 in the tropopause layer (68-100 hPa) for both v3 and v4 (note that this difference is consistent with the ~0.5 K magnitude of previously-reported biases between IMet and RS92 temperature measurements over California, but is opposite in sign and less persistent in altitude; Hurst et al., 2011).
+of radiosonde profiles.
+Figure 6 shows mean and rms temperature biases relative to collocated IMet and RS92 radiosondes, with sample sizes ranging from 10 samples (10-12 hPa) to 17 samples (32-316 hPa).
+The two bias estimates are qualitatively identical; the only notable difference is that the magnitudes of mean and rms biases relative to IMet are slightly larger than the magnitudes of mean and rms biases relative to RS92 in the tropopause layer (68-100 hPa) for both v3 and v4 (note that this difference is consistent with the $\sim 0.5 \, \mathrm{K}$ magnitude of previously reported biases between IMet and RS92 temperature measurements over California, but is opposite in sign and less persistent in altitude; Hurst et al., 2011).
 The overall agreement between bias estimates relative to IMet and bias estimates relative to RS92 indicates that the temperature validation presented here is robust to the choice of radiosonde instrumentation.

-20 3.2 Water vapour
+3.2 Water vapour

-Figure 6 shows profiles of water vapour volume mixing ratio from 18 May 2012 based on CFH measurements and MLS v3 and v4 retrievals collected near Lhasa on 18 May 2012.
+Figure 7 shows profiles of water vapour volume mixing ratio from 18 May 2012 based on CFH measurements and MLS v3 and v4 retrievals collected near Lhasa on 18 May 2012.
 These water vapour profiles correspond to the temperature profiles shown in Fig. 3.
 Application of the forward smoothing function and averaging kernel again eliminate the fine-scale structure in the CFH profile.
-The resulting low-resolution profiles are consistent with the kilometre-scale vertical structure of the CFH profile in the stratosphere (18-83 hPa), but are unable to accurately capture several deep layers of relatively dry and moist air below the tropopause (100-261 hPa).
-Biases in MLS v3 and v4 are small (within approximately $\pm 20\%$ ) between 18 and 100 hPa.
-The large moist bias (70-80%) centered at 147 hPa may reflect weather-related horizontal gradients in water vapour in the upper troposphere and tropopause layer, which may be associated with horizontal variations in convective activity (current or previous) or radiatively-driven ascent.
+The resulting lowresolution profiles are consistent with the kilometre-scale vertical structure of the CFH profile in the stratosphere (18- 83 hPa), but are unable to accurately capture several deep layers of relatively dry and moist air below the tropopause (100-261 hPa).
+Biases in MLS v3 and v4 are small (within approximately $\pm 20\%$) between 18 and 100 hPa.
+The large moist bias (70-80 %) centred at 147 hPa may reflect weatherrelated horizontal gradients in water vapour in the upper troposphere and tropopause layer, which may be associated with horizontal variations in convective activity (current or previous) or radiatively driven ascent.
 This spatial variability should average out at larger sample sizes, but its impact will still be reflected in the spread around the mean and median biases at these levels.
-We discuss this topic in more detail in Section 4.
-The large dry biases at 261 and 316 hPa reflect the impact of a sharp increase in the CFH water vapour measurements at approximately 320 hPa (not shown) on the values convolved to these two levels using Eqs.
-1 and 2.
+We discuss this topic in more detail in Sect.
+4. The large dry biases at 261 and 316 hPa reflect the impact of a sharp increase in the CFH water vapour measurements at approximately 320 hPa (not shown) on the values convolved to these two levels using Eqs.
+(1) and (2).